-Insecticide-treated nets to prevent malaria and anaemia in pregnant women
+Insecticide-treated nets to reduce the risk of malaria in pregnant women

 Pregnancy reduces a woman’s immunity, making pregnant women more susceptible to malaria infection and increasing the risk of illness, anaemia, severe disease and death.
 For the unborn child, maternal malaria increases the risk of spontaneous abortion, stillbirth, premature delivery and low birth weight – a leading cause of child mortality.